nymtech/nym/documentation/operators/src/nodes/maintenance.md

 4. Reload your [systemd service daemon](#systemd) and restart the service or simply restart the node if you don't use automation

+5. If everything works fine, you can consider removing your old config directory.

 ## Ports
 All `<NODE>`-specific port configuration can be found in `$HOME/.nym/<NODE>/<YOUR_ID>/config/config.toml`.
 If you do edit any port configs, remember to restart your client and node processes.